Pro-Moscow voices tried to steer Ohio train disaster debate

 While researchers spotted clues suggesting some of the accounts are linked to coordinated efforts by Russian disinformation agencies, others were Americans, showing the Kremlin doesn’t always have to pay to get its message out.

 One account, known as Truth Puke, is connected to a website of the same name geared toward conservatives in the United States.
-Truth Poke regularly reposts Russian state media; RT, formerly known as Russia Today, is one of its favorite groups to repost, Reset found.
+Truth Puke regularly reposts Russian state media; RT, formerly known as Russia Today, is one of its favorite groups to repost, Reset found.
 One video posted by the account features ex-President Donald Trump’s remarks about the train derailment, complete with Russian subtitles.

 In a response to questions from the AP, Truth Puke said it aims to provide a “wide spectrum of views” and was surprised to be labeled a spreader of Russian propaganda, despite the account’s heavy use of such material.
 Asked about the video with Russian subtitles, Truth Puke said it used the Russian language version of the Trump video for the sake of expediency.